At a Glance

 - There is a facility to buy more pension in the scheme (added years) within the overall limit of 40 years.

-- Every officer has an opportunity to opt out of the scheme.
+- Every firefighter has an opportunity to opt out of the scheme.

 - If you build up pension rights in the scheme but leave the Fire Service (or opt out of the Scheme) before retirement, you will be eligible for a deferred pension payable at age 65 unreduced.